alepulver/game-catalog-builder/docs/how-it-works.md

 - OAuth token: `POST https://id.twitch.tv/oauth2/token`
 - Game query: `POST /v4/games`
 - The client uses field expansion so each game requires a single `/v4/games` request (excluding OAuth).
+- When `YearHint` is present, the search first tries a narrow release-date window (±1 year) to avoid sequels/remakes and upcoming placeholders; it falls back to an unfiltered search if nothing matches.
 - ID: `IGDB_ID`
 - Steam cross-check: `external_games.external_game_source == 1` → `external_games.uid` is stored as `IGDB_SteamAppID` when present.